ibm-cloud-docs/openshift/openshift_ts.md

         2. Change the value of `managementState` from `Removed` to `Managed`.
         3. Save and close the config map.
 Your changes are automatically applied.

+3. Check any firewalls or network policies to verify that you do not block any ingress or egress traffic for the OperatorHub or other {{site.data.keyword.openshiftshort}} components.
+    * If you generated an {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) allowlist by specifying which IP addresses have access to your cluster, you must [add the CIDRs of the {{site.data.keyword.openshiftlong_notm}} control plane for the zones in the region where your cluster is located to the allowlist](/docs/openshift?topic=openshift-firewall#iam_allowlist).
+    * Classic only: If you have a firewall, [open the required ports and IP addresses in your firewall](/docs/openshift?topic=openshift-firewall).
+    * VPC only: If you control traffic with VPC ACLs or security groups, make sure that you allow the minimum required [inbound and outbound rules](/docs/openshift?topic=openshift-firewall).

-3. Check that your cluster is set up properly.
+4. Check that your cluster is set up properly.
 If you just created your cluster, wait awhile for your cluster components to fully provision.
     1. Get the details of your cluster.
         ```
         ibmcloud oc cluster get -c <cluster_name_or_ID>